imagej/imagej.github.io/_pages/plugins/3d-cyclorama.md

 		This is useful when seed-points (e.g. for region growth segmentation purposes) need to be identified on the 3D cyclorama and defined on the image stack.
 		Example:
 			Uncheck the "Activate ROI manager" to close any open ROI manager.
-			Select the point tool (7th tool from the left on the Imagej toolbar).
+			Select the point tool (7th tool from the left on the ImageJ toolbar).
 			Click on a feature on the cyclorama image and press "t" to add the ROI to the ROI manager.
 Repeat this several times to create several ROIs.
 			Under the "Invert ROIs" click the "Invert" button.
 			This will create a black mask stack with the same dimensions as the image stack and white cubes of 5 x 5 x 5 pixels at the corresponding (mapped) points of all the points currently existing in the ROI manager.